thiagokimo/TMDb/README.md

 compile('com.crashlytics.sdk.android:crashlytics:2.2.4@aar') { transitive = true; }
 ```

-The **AppCompat** was used let the app UI's look'n feel as much Material Design as possible, with the hold of **CardView**, **Materialish Progress** and **Floating Action Button**.
+The **AppCompat** was used in order to make the app UI's look'n feel as much Material Design as possible, with the hold of **CardView**, **Materialish Progress** and **Floating Action Button**.
 The **RecyclerView** was used to handle all collections displayed in the app.
-All loaded images from the web were handled with **Picasso**, which let us deal with asynchronous image downloading.
+All images loaded from the web were handled with **Picasso**, which allow us deal with asynchronous image downloading.
 Interfaces with tabs were build with **SmartTabLayout**.
-The fullscreen image were displayed with the **PhotoView** library, which allow users to zoom in/out and move around the image.
-The **Crashlytics** library where added in order to keep tracks of all non predictable crashes, so that I could avoid figuring out how to reproduce those kinds of bugs.
+Fullscreen images are displayed with the **PhotoView** library, which allow users to zoom in/out and move around the image.
+The **Crashlytics** library is used to keep tracks of all non predictable crashes.

 ### Domain Layer
 This layer have all business rules.
 All use-cases implementations, server-side communication and entity objects were implemented here.
 This layer doesn't know the existence of the presentation layer.